MarkWattsBoomi/SearchFilterTable---NG/README.md

 * If the outcome has an attribute of "RequireSelected"="true" then it will only be shown if one or more items are tagged.

+* If the outcome has an attribute of "RequiresRows"="true" then it will only be shown if there are one or more rows in the table.

 * Other outcome rules can be specified in the "rule" attribute.